pytorch/serve/examples/intel_extension_for_pytorch/README.md

 cpu_launcher_args=--use_logical_core --disable_numactl
 ```

-Below is some useful `cpu_launcher_args` to note.
+Below are some useful `cpu_launcher_args` to note.
 Italic values are default if applicable.
 1. Memory Allocator: [ PTMalloc `--use_default_allocator` | *TCMalloc `--enable_tcmalloc`* | JeMalloc `--enable_jemalloc`]
-   * PyTorch by defualt uses PTMalloc.
+   * PyTorch by default uses PTMalloc.
 TCMalloc/JeMalloc generally gives better performance.
 2. OpenMP library: [GNU OpenMP `--disable_iomp` | *Intel OpenMP*]
    * PyTorch by default uses GNU OpenMP.
 Launcher by default uses Intel OpenMP.
 Intel OpenMP library generally gives better performance.
 3. Node id: [`--node_id`]
    * Launcher by default uses all NUMA nodes.
 Limit memory access to local memories on the Nth Numa node to avoid Non-Uniform Memory Access (NUMA).

-Please refer to [Launch Script Usage Guide](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for a full list of tunable configuration of launcher.
-And please refer to [Performance Tuning Guide](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/tuning_guide.md) for more details.
+Refer to [Launch Script Usage Guide](./launch_script.md) for a full list of tunable configuration of launcher.
+And refer to [Performance Tuning Guide](./tuning_guide.md) for more details.

 ### Launcher Core Pinning to Boost Performance of TorchServe Multi Worker Inference
 When running [multi-worker inference](https://pytorch.org/serve/management_api.html#scale-workers) with Torchserve, launcher pin cores to workers to boost performance.
 Internally, launcher equally divides the number of cores by the number of workers such that each worker is pinned to assigned cores.
-Doing so avoids core overlap between workers which can signficantly boost performance for TorchServe multi-worker inference.
+Doing so avoids core overlap among workers which can signficantly boost performance for TorchServe multi-worker inference.
 For example, assume running 4 workers on a machine with Intel(R) Xeon(R) Platinum 8180 CPU, 2 sockets, 28 cores per socket, 2 threads per core.
 Launcher will bind worker 0 to cores 0-13, worker 1 to cores 14-27, worker 2 to cores 28-41, and worker 3 to cores 42-55.

 CPU usage is shown below.
 4 main worker threads were launched, each launching 14 threads affinitized to the assigned physical cores.
 ![26](https://user-images.githubusercontent.com/93151422/170373651-fd8a0363-febf-4528-bbae-e1ddef119358.gif)